 - Have two employees on call for 24-hour service

-The water distribution division has nine certified State of Kansas operators, including two class IV water operators and four class II water operators and five class I operators.
+Fifteen employees at the Service Center are certified operators, with some of them holding multiple classifications.
+Four have Class IV certification, one has Class III certification, seven have Class II certification, and eleven have Class I certification.
 Certified operator requirements include 10 hours of training by a KDHE-certified school per year.
-Employees also are certified in confined space and trenching and shoring and participate in monthly safety training.
+Employees also are certified in confined space as well as trenching and shoring and participate in monthly safety training.

 Automatic Bill Payment